mcfixstuff/Point-Of-Sale-Database/README.md

-University of Houston Library Management System
+University of Houston Database Systems (COSC 3380) with Dr. Uma Ramamurthy

-This project is a web-based library management system for the University of Houston Library.
-It was developed by Team 5 as part of the COSC 3380 course.
-The system allows librarians to manage library items, patrons, reservations, and orders, as well as generate reports on library usage.
+This project is a web-based point of sale management system for the University of Houston.
+A pizza shop was selected to demonstrate the point of sale concept.
+It was developed by Team 13 as part of the COSC 3380 course.

 Team Members

-    Huu Loc Trinh
+    Daniel Garza
+    Ibtisam Amjad
+    Bryant Huynh
+    David Cooper
+    Eric Parsons

 The following technologies were used to develop this project:

     HTML/CSS/JavaScript
     PHP
     MySQL
+    Microsoft Azure
+    MySQLWorkbench
+    GitHub

 How to Run the Project